FelixHerrmann/FHDiffableViewControllers/README.md

 ### Customize Header and Footer Views (only collection view)

-In order to use custom header or footer views, the `supplementaryViewProvider` property must be overritten.
+In order to use custom header or footer views, the `supplementaryViewProvider` property must be overwritten.

 ```swift
 override var supplementaryViewProvider: UICollectionViewDiffableDataSource<Section, Item>.SupplementaryViewProvider? {